Goldens' Foundry: Cordele casting facilities

 Goldens' new second facility comprises the largest step in expanding output in the company's 125-year history.
 The 150000 sqft facility, built in 2001, houses a brand new Savelli cope and drag (28x36’ 12/12) molding line with automatic core setter to create small to medium-sized ductile and gray iron castings.

 Although not as fast as many vertically parted molding machines, the Savelli is capable of making ~120 molds an hour.
 The new machine, with the expanded resources it provides, more than doubles the capacity of Goldens' casting production.

 The facility also includes cleaning, finishing, and machining centers.

 The building has previously housed two other foundries, Georgia Ductile and Wescast - Cordele.
 Both were foundries focused on supplying automotive parts for the US car industry.

-Operations at the new Golden facility began in May 2007.
+Operations at the new Goldens' facility began in May 2007.

 Machining operations

 Goldens' machining facilities handle most operations their customers need.
 The operations primarily consist of turning, milling, and drilling operations, although operators perform a limited number of threading, painting, tapping, and sub-assembly operations.

 The Columbus machining facility is larger than the Cordele facility, having been there since the late 1800s.
 The Columbus machining facility includes a larger variety of machines as well, while the Cordele facility currently only maintains horizontal milling and drilling machines.

 The Columbus machining center uses horizontal milling and drilling machines with table sizes ranging from 400mm2 to 630mm2.
 Vertical machines range from 20" x 39.5" to 22" x 44".